SamuraiJack1997/Rent-a-car-Simulation-Inovatec/README.md

 # Rent-a-car-Simulation-Inovatec
-Rent-a-car simulation project for the company Inovatec Internship application, made as C# .NET 8 Console App.
+Rent-a-car simulation project for the Inovatec company internship application, developed as a C# .NET 8 Console App.